 In these circumstances I believe that housing associations should do more to address the issues of immigrants and the spectre of racism and discrimination.
 No one is immune.
 During my career I disciplined and dismissed a number of managers and staff for serious breaches of diversity and equality codes.
 They often took their cases to tribunals and I am pleased to say that they always found in our favour and often awarded costs.
 Given my history and values I was very saddened but not surprised when any incident of this type took place.
 They served as a reminder that all of us need to be ever vigilant on these issues.
 The immigration debate allows people to say things that should always be challenged.
 The challenge for the sector is not only to be on its guard against the possibility of racism and discrimination and to challenge it in all of its forms.
 It is also to remember our history of helping those in the greatest need many of whom are often newcomers, just like my father and father in law once were.

 My father-in-law’s name was Jayantilal H. Pujara, Jay to his friends and family, of which I am proud to be a member.
-I felt privileged to be given the honour of carrying his coffin with my brother-in-law and my son at his funeral.
+I felt privileged to be given the honour of carrying his coffin with my son at his funeral.
 He was an ordinary man who lived a good life and he once was an immigrant.
 Just as we all were.